EX-Salesforce-Training/project-1-three-musketeers/README.md

 rounds; ghost guns; 3D printed guns; firearms without serial numbers; .50 BMG rifles; firearms thatuse .50 BMG ammunition.
 Firearm Parts: magazines capable of accepting more than 10 rounds; flash or sound suppressors; multiburst trigger devices; grenade or rocket launchers; 80% or unfinished lower receivers; blueprints for ghost guns;
-blueprints for 3D printed guns; barrel shrouds; thumbhole stocks; threaded barrels capable of accepting a flash suppressor or sound suppressor.
+blueprints for 3D printed guns; barrel shrouds; thumbhole stocks; threaded barrels capable of accepting a flash suppressor or sound suppressor.<br/>
-7. U.S. Digital Millennium Copyright Act or Similar Statutory Obligations
+## 7. U.S. Digital Millennium Copyright Act or Similar Statutory Obligations
 A. To the extent a customer uses the services for hosting, advertising, sending electronic messages, or for the creation and hosting of, or for posting material on, websites, each customer must:
 I. Comply with any notices received under Title II of the Digital Millennium Copyright Act of 1998 (Section 512 of the